laneatmore/BAMscorer/README.md

 A basic BAMscorer input line will look something like this: \
    **/PATH/TO/BAMscorer select_snps {args}**    or     **/PATH/TO/BAMscorer score_bams {args}**

+If you are running on linux, you must also specify python before calling the binary, e.g., "python /PATH/TO/BAMscorer select_snps ..."
+Please make sure you have all the following requirements in your python environment on linux: pysam pandas numpy

 Specific arguments are described below.
 Running BAMscorer select_snps -h or BAMscorer score_bams -h can also provide more information.